dracaruss/Apache-EC2-Server-Setup/README.md

 ![8  web server 2 launched](https://github.com/user-attachments/assets/21242639-7e53-4d28-8124-9e59b85ee879)

-Now to apply some automation with Jenkins and git.
+Now to apply some automation with Jenkins and git for the last phase.

+##

+PART 3: JENKINS AUTOMATION WITH GIT:
+##